stephengpope/no-code-architects-toolkit/docs/video/concatenate.md

 ## Request

 ### Headers
-- `Authorization` (required): Authentication header containing a valid token.
+- `Authorization` (Required): Bearer token for authentication.

 ### Body Parameters
-- `video_urls` (required, array of objects): A list of video URLs to be combined.
+- `video_urls` (Required, Array of Objects): A list of video URLs to be combined.
-  - `video_url` (required, string): The URL of the video file.
+  - `video_url` (Required, String): The URL of the video file.
-- `webhook_url` (optional, string): The URL to which a webhook notification will be sent after the video combination process is complete.
+- `webhook_url` (Optional, String): The URL to which a notification will be sent after the video combination process is completed.
-- `id` (optional, string): An identifier for the request.
+- `id` (Optional, String): An identifier for the request.

 ### Example Request